Swimmer Shark activity map

 During the tagging process, a genetic sample is taken and details about the shark such as species, sex, length are recorded.

-All sharks are fitted with three tags.
+White and bull sharks are fitted with three tags.

 1. Acoustic tags may trigger a near real-time alert through one of the Shark Monitoring Network receivers.